 You can enroll in major universities to study it, you can go through “coding boot camps”, or you can self-teach.
 Or, if you want something quick and dirty, there are tons of online courses on sites like Udemy – check them out!

-If you’re interested in mobile app development then I recommend checking out Udemy for iOS and Android app development.
+If you’re interested in mobile app development, then I recommend checking out these classes for iOS and Android app development.

 - Graphic Design Basics: Core Principles for Visual Design